splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/9-classes-and-objects/1-concepts/0-classes.md

   * Now here’s where classes give us even more power, we can hide stuff…
 * classes don't run in sequence (just like procedural code with methods don't run in sequence) -- call forward to the "looking inside" section?
 * `this`??
+* no need for a return statement in the constructor -- it's done automatically

 :::note[Summary]
 summary